NEUBIAS/training-resources/_modules/display_settings.md

 keypoints:
   - Colormap turns numeric pixel values into colors/brightness on your screen.
-  - A colormap has configurable contrast limits that determine the pixel value range that is rendered linearly to display image.
+  - A colormap has configurable contrast limits that determine the pixel value range that is rendered linearly to display the image.
   - Colormap settings must be responsibly chosen to convey the intended scientific message and not to hide relevant information.
-  - A gray scale colormap is usually preferable over blue and red are not well visible for many people.
+  - A gray scale colormap is usually preferable; especially blue and red colormaps are not well visible for many people.
   - For high dynamic range images multicolor colormaps may be useful to visualize a wider range of pixel values.
 assessment: |